How to display your holiday photos on Google Home Hub, Amazon Echo Show and Facebook Portal

 Tired of the same old holiday decorations?
-You can add a little digital dazzle to your holiday decor using your Google Home Hub, Amazon Echo Show or Facebook Portal to make a festive slideshow.
+You can add a little digital dazzle to your holiday decor using your Google Home Hub ($149 at Walmart), Amazon Echo Show ($230 at Amazon) or Facebook Portal to make a festive slideshow.

 It only takes a few minutes to set up and will make you grin every time you look at it.